 5.5 Waiver.
 The waiver by either party of any default or breach of this Agreement will not constitute a waiver of any other or subsequent default or breach.
-Failure to enforce or delay in enforcing any provision of this Agreement will not constitute a waiver of any rights under any - provisions of this Agreement.
+Failure to enforce or delay in enforcing any provision of this Agreement will not constitute a waiver of any of this Agreement will not constitute a waiver of any rights under any - provisions of this Agreement.